-After all, you don't want to end up on Santa's naughty list.
-And, it's the season of good cheer, so spread a little festive joy by giving way when it's safe to do so and keeping plenty of distance between you and the car in front.
-Even if the road seems quiet on Christmas eve or Christmas day, remember to keep that spirit alive while you drive.
+No one wants to end up on Santa's naughty list & it's the season of good cheer, so spread a little festive joy by giving way (when it's safe to do so) & keep plenty of distance between you & the car in front.
+Even when the road seems quiet on Christmas Eve or Christmas Day - keep the festive spirit alive while you drive.

-Whatever age group you'll be travelling with, whether it's with little kids or with your friends, get a playlist of everyone's favourite music together to keep complaints to a minimum.
+Whether you're travelling with little kids, your friends or family members, sort out a playlist of everyone's favourite driving music.
 Be sure to put a few Christmas bangers in there too!
 Checkout the Spotify playlist below for some inspiration.

 Christmas Driving Don'ts